SvenskaSpel/har2locust/README.md

 or ~/.har2locust.conf) For details, see https://goo.gl/R74nmi
 ```

-3. You can define "plugins" to process your input using the ProcessEntries decorator.
-The built in plugins (e.g. [rest.py](https://github.com/SvenskaSpel/har2locust/tree/master/har2locust/plugins/rest.py) are used by default, and serve as examples for how to make your own.
+3. You can define "plugins" to process your input and add custom output.
+The built in plugins (e.g. [rest.py](https://github.com/SvenskaSpel/har2locust/tree/master/har2locust/plugins/rest.py)) are used by default, and serve as examples for how to make your own.

-4. har2locust also reads two files, .urlignore and .headerignore (from your current directory).
+4. Those built in plugins also read two files: .urlignore and .headerignore (from your current directory).
 Populate them with regexes to filter any unwanted requests or headers from your recordings.
 Some headers are always ignored (cookie, content-length and chrome's "fake" headers)
 Here are some examples: [.urlignore](https://github.com/SvenskaSpel/har2locust/tree/master/.urlignore),